Unfolded Laplacian Spectral Embedding: A Theoretically Grounded Approach to Dynamic Network Representation: Abstract

 \section{Abstract}

-Dynamic relational structures play a central role in many AI tasks, but their evolving nature presents challenges for consistent and interpretable representation.
-A common approach is to learn time-varying node embeddings, whose effectiveness depends on satisfying key stability properties.
-In this paper, we propose Unfolded Laplacian Spectral Embedding, a new method that extends the Unfolded Adjacency Spectral Embedding framework to normalized Laplacians while preserving both cross-sectional and longitudinal stability.
-We provide formal proof that our method satisfies these stability conditions.
-In addition, as a bonus of using the Laplacian matrix, we establish a new Cheeger-style inequality that connects the embeddings to the conductance of the underlying dynamic graphs.
-Empirical evaluations on synthetic and real-world datasets support our theoretical findings and demonstrate the strong performance of our method.
-These results establish a principled and stable framework for dynamic network representation grounded in spectral graph theory.
+Dynamic relational data arise in many machine learning applications, yet their evolving structure poses challenges for learning representations that remain consistent and interpretable over time.
+A common approach is to learn time varying node embeddings, whose usefulness depends on well defined stability properties across nodes and across time.
+We introduce Unfolded Laplacian Spectral Embedding (ULSE), a principled extension of unfolded adjacency spectral embedding to normalized Laplacian operators, a setting where stability guarantees have remained out of reach.
+We prove that ULSE satisfies both cross-sectional and longitudinal stability under a dynamic stochastic block model.
+Moreover, the Laplacian formulation yields a dynamic Cheeger-type inequality linking the spectrum of the unfolded normalized Laplacian to worst case conductance over time, providing structural insight into the embeddings.
+Empirical results on synthetic and real world dynamic networks validate the theory.